The Busywork of Stopping Me

 “Look at the birds of the air; they do not sow or reap or store away in barns, and yet your heavenly Father feeds them.
 Are you not much more valuable than they?”
 (Matthew 6:26 NIV)

 I must save this pigeon.
 The Lord is providing the feathered rodent some dirty water and a half-eaten french fry!
 I must intervene.
 And, I picture myself feeding it some fresh Evian from the bottle in my cup holder… no, I might drown him.
 Maybe, I could take it home?
 Then, I envision myself being mauled by the trapped bird in my van, a child screaming from his car seat… me crashing into a ditch.
 No. Even if I did get it home… then I would have an injured pigeon… at home.
 I could snap it’s neck like my dad taught me to do while dove hunting, put it out of its misery… morbid.
-No. Nothing short of me pouring apple cider vinegar into my cranium will stop me from rescuing this helpless animal!
-I search the car for some.
+No. Nothing short of me pouring apple cider vinegar into my cranium will stop me from the busywork of rescuing this helpless animal!
+I search the car for some apple cider vinegar.
 None.
 There’s a Long John Silvers next door.
-I could pour a packet of malt vinegar into my nostril…
+I could pour a packet of malt vinegar into my nostrils…

 I can’t sleep now.
 At my core, I want to save the world.
 I am a fixer.
 And, I am a pinner.
 Methodically, I pin things that might make things easier or make a difference.
 When I hear the scripture “Look at the birds of the air; they do not sow or reap or store away in barns….”
 I picture a field of sunflowers… not an oily parking lot puddle.
 When I read homeopathic recipes… I imagine they will help, not rob me of my elementary education or blind me.